colinhumber/itunes_transporter_generator/README.md

 First, you'll need to be familiar with the app metadata specification, available from the bottom navigation in the Manage Your Applications section of iTunes Connect, which outlines all the possible information describing an achievement, leaderboard, or in-app purchase.

 ### Describe your application metadata
-Next, you'll need to create a YAML file describing your company information and achievement, leaderboard, and/or in-app purchase details.
+Next, you'll need to create a YAML file describing your company information, locale-specific version information, and achievement, leaderboard, and/or in-app purchase details.
 The beauty of describing your app store assets in YAML is no hand writing XML making it understandable at a glance, and you can store your configuration in source control.

 ### Generate the .itmsp
 This is as simple as running the following command in the folder containing your YAML config file and all referenced images.